webfansplz/vite-plugin-vue-inspector/packages/unplugin/README.md

 **Starting from v2.1.0, We recommend using the `launchEditor` option configuration to specify the IDE** (Please ensure that the editor's environment variables are correctly configured beforehand.)

-It uses an **environment variable** named **`VUE_EDITOR`** to specify an IDE application, but if you do not set this variable, it will try to open a common IDE that you have open or installed once it is certified.
+It uses an **environment variable** named **`LAUNCH_EDITOR`** to specify an IDE application, but if you do not set this variable, it will try to open a common IDE that you have open or installed once it is certified.

-For example, if you want it always open VS Code when inspection clicked, set `export VUE_EDITOR=code` in your shell.
+For example, if you want it always open VS Code when inspection clicked, set `export LAUNCH_EDITOR=code` in your shell.

 ### VS Code